 CAPS-HRM 5280 HR Metrics

 This course provides a foundation for measuring the effectiveness of human resources management (HRM) policies, programs, and processes.
-We will study basic measurement indices and research methods to better demonstrate outcomes such as cost savings, cost avoidance, and return on investment for the major HRM functional areas.
+The class will study basic measurement indices and research methods to better demonstrate outcomes such as cost savings, cost avoidance, and return on investment for the major HRM functional areas.

 Credit 3 units.